Museum of Brussels City

 The first floor houses maps and 3D model recreations of the city as it evolved over the middle ages.
 The most intricate and fascinating model is one of the 13th century Brussels.
 The artist was able to depict a small town, recently fortified into a pentagon shape.
 The descriptions of each landmark include modern day references to streets that still exist today.
 The Grand Place was a small patch of dirt at the time and the Seine River still flowed like a trickle through the town.

-On the 2nd and top-most floor you will be greeted with the current-day glory of Brussels City, its “Oldest Citizen” as some nicknamed the Mannekin Pis or Peeing Boy.
+On the second floor you will be greeted with the current-day glory of Brussels City.
+It's “Oldest Citizen” as some nicknamed the Mannekin Pis or Peeing Boy.
 A short video with English subtitles plays on the landing before you enter the room with the costumes.
 This video will tell you the history of the Peeing Boy along with some odd comments from tourists recorded for fun.
-After the video, find your way into the Mannekin Pis’ dressing room, which only displays 100 of its 700 costumes!
+After the video, find your way into the Mannekin Pis’ dressing room, which displays around 100 of its 700 costumes.

 The Museum of Brussels City